Fumnanya92/Darey.io_Projects/Linux_project/Linux_shellscrpting.md

 This loop initializes i to 1, runs the loop until i reaches 10, and increments i by 1 in each iteration.
 It calculates the result of **number * i** and prints the equation.

+**The generate_full_table function generates the full multiplication table up to 10**

 ![screenhshoot of the above step](image/MultiplicationT.png)

 ### Writing the following line to generate the function *generate_partial_table()* :

+The generate_full_table function generates the full multiplication table up to 10, similar to the previous script.
+The generate_partial_table function prompts the user to enter an end limit and generates a multiplication table up to that limit.
+After prompting the user for a number, it asks whether the user wants a full or partial table.
+Based on the user's choice, it calls the corresponding function.
+If the user enters an invalid choice, it displays an error message.